Looking to plan a PAC Baby Bottle donation drive at your church, school or with a community group?

 Step three: Secure volunteers to help with the event.
 Responsibilities include table set-up, distributing envelopes, collecting / securing donations, and disassembly of display at the end of the event.
 As an alternative to envelope distribution, a parish may decide to take up a second collection for PAC and other respect life ministerial needs.

 Step four: Download the pulpit talks from our website and prepare to deliver during the event as approved by the pastor or administrator.
 Many parishes choose to announce the event at the beginning of mass, while also communicating a longer testimony at the end of the service.
-A PAC representative may be available to deliver the talk.
+A PAC representative may be available to deliver the talk, or you or your respect life team can do it!
 Sharing the story of a life-saved, a woman spared from trauma or a family strengthened resonates with people and tends to draw them to the cause.

 Step five: Distribute envelopes and share information.
 On the day of the event, volunteers will distribute envelopes to your constituency for them to return with their PAC donation the following week.
 Collections can also be taken on distribution day.
 Informational brochures are also available for your constituency detailing our clinic services, success stories and tactics to help care for families including the unborn.